ProgettoSvegliaIot/NotEveryClockIsTheSame/README.md

 │   └── definition of the UART protocol and its functionalities ├── state_machine
 │   └── definition of the system's overall control flow via FSM, as well as the definition of the interrupts that cause events on the basis of which, depending on the current state, various actions are taken as a result
-└── main.c
+├── main.c
-    └── definition of the program's flow
+│   └── definition of the program's flow

 ESP
 ├── api
 │   └── webConnection
+│           └── it describes the procedures for connecting to different APIs and interpreting the incoming data, making it a crucial file for Internet connections
 ├── fonts
 │   ├── firasans
 │   ├── roboto_all_small
 │   ├── roboto_all_very_small
 │   ├── roboto_numbers_medium
 │   └── roboto_numbers
-├── gui
+│           └── font used for writing on the screen ├── gui
 │   ├── alarm_interface
 │   ├── bus_interface